 Recently, the Law Commission of India has issued a public notice inviting suggestions from various stakeholders and members of the public on whether betting and gambling should be legalised.

-The Law Commission in its notice has declared that the SC while passing an order on the Lodha committee suggested reforms had directed the government and the Law Commission to consider the suggestion of legalising betting and poker in India.
+The Law Commission in its notice has declared that the SC while passing an order on the Lodha committee suggested reforms had directed the government and the Law Commission to consider the suggestion of legalising betting and poker.

 The Commission also added that since the issue of gambling and betting is interlinked, it would analyse the possibility of legalising both gaming and betting along with a comprehensive study of the existing laws.
 The notice declares that there is a strong case that legalising betting and gambling will bring in tax revenues.